 Kalamazoo Barre

-Kalamazoo Barre is an off-campus, fun yet challenging, 50-minute workout, inspired by ballet and Pilates.
+Kalamazoo Barre is an on-campus, fun yet challenging, 50-minute workout, inspired by ballet and Pilates.
 Certified instructors lead the classes which involve small, isometric movements that promote fat burning and interval training.

 PED